dsheiko/html-import/README.md

 <script async src="./src/html-import.js"></script>
 ```

+If you intend to use the library with legacy browsers examine `legacy.html` that contains all the required polifills.

 The library subscribes for DOM-ready event and processes the DOM the directives like that:

 #### index.html